 Once you’ve structured your customer service team, assign someone to monitor and measure your customer service team KPIs to ensure an optimally performing team.

 It doesn’t all have to be done manually, though.
 Idiomatic is an AI-driven customer satisfaction software that takes customer feedback from various touch points such as customer support tickets, surveys, and app reviews.
 It then analyzes that customer feedback at scale, allowing you to understand trends in customer feedback and pain points.
-Here’s a video where Idiomatic’s co-founder Chris explains how we do it.
+Here’s a quick video that shows how Idiomatic does this:

 To better structure your customer support team for success, you can use the Idiomatic’s insights to make business decisions like hiring more reps, better training for a specific team (e.g. accounting or tech support), or moving to a different organizational structure altogether (e.g. from a circular structure to a process-based one).